mattbierner/bennu/README.md

 # Using parse.js #

 ## Dependencies ##
-parse.js depends on [stream.js][stream] internally and also uses stream.js
-objects in the API.
+parse.js depends on [Nu][nu] internally and also uses Nu objects in the API.

 ## With AMD ##
 Include any AMD style module loader and load parse: